 The beginning of the USA’s ongoing cashless trend ramped up in earnest with the Bank Secrecy Act of 1970.

-This type of legislation is referred to as ‘Anti-Money Laundering Law’ or AML for short.
+This type of legislation gets referred to as ‘Anti-Money Laundering Law’ or AML for short.

-The intention of this legislation is purportedly to thwart and track suspicious activities and capital flows which might signify money laundering, tax evasion, drug dealing, terrorism, and other criminal activities.
+The intention of AML legislation is purportedly to thwart and track suspicious activities and capital flows.
+Sinister cash flows which might signify money laundering, tax evasion, drug dealing, terrorism, and other criminal activities.

 Following this 1970 act, there was the inception and subsequent explosion in credit card usage and subsequent accumulating consumer debts.
-Interestingly, even though interest rates precipitously fell from the middle 1980s onward for decades to follow, credit card loan interest rates did not nearly fall as dramatically.
+Even though US interest rates precipitously fell from the middle 1980s onward for decades to follow.
+Credit card loan interest rates did not fall by much if at all.
+Credit cards became some of the banks most profitable service sectors.

 These revolving consumer loan vehicles have become some of the most profitable business models of the US banking and financial system to date.
 Note the growth in credit card debts from 1980 onward.